ofiscal/tax.co/markdown/How-to-run-tax.co.md

 ## (1) Running the Makefile

-For most purposes it's easiest to use `bash/make-all-models.sh`.
-That requires a single argument, the reciprocal of the sample size.
-For instance, to run the model on the 1/100 sample, you would call `bash/make-all-models.sh 100`.
+The easiest way to use the Makefile is through the `make-all-models.sh` script described above.

-If you want to change other parameters besides the sample size, you can edit `make-all-models.sh`.
+To change other parameters besides the sample size, edit `make-all-models.sh`.

-You could call the Makefile yourself.
+You can also call the Makefile yourself.
 Read `make-all-models.sh` for an example of how to do that.